Pacific Legal Foundation: Property rights

-Additionally, PLF's property rights cases have focused on environmental regulations.
 PLF's environmental law litigation has frequently involved challenges to federal regulation of private property under the Clean Water Act or the Endangered Species Act, including five victories at the U.S. Supreme Court.
 PLF attorneys represented a Minnesota property owner who was denied the right to build on his property in Contoski v.
 Scarlett, a case that resulted in the removal of the bald eagle from the endangered species list.
 PLF argued that the U.S. Fish and Wildlife Service failed to delist the species after it concluded that the bald eagle population had recovered.

 PLF represented Andy Johnson in a dispute with the Environmental Protection Agency.
 Johnson built a stock pond on his property in Wyoming to provide water for his cattle.
 EPA found that he had violated the Clean Water Act, demanded that he remove the pond, and fined him $37,500 per day, eventually resulting in $16 million in fines.
 Wyoming's senators called the agency's action "heavy-handed bureaucracy."
 The case was settled in 2016, with EPA dropping the fines and demands, and Johnson agreeing to plant willow trees to protect the ground from erosion.
 Johnson's case was highlighted by President Trump when he signed an Executive Order to reduce regulatory agencies' ability to rely on administrative guidance to justify enforcement actions against citizens.

-PLF has been at the forefront of the campaign to eradicate home equity theft nationwide, culminating in a landmark U.S. Supreme Court ruling in Tyler v.
-Hennepin County, which declared the practice unconstitutional.
 PLF represented Uri Rafaeli, a Michigan resident whose property was foreclosed and sold at auction for a property tax debt of $8.41.
 The county kept the entire proceeds from the auction, over $24,000, based on a state law which was aimed at preventing blight but allows counties to keep the entire proceeds from property auctions, even if the amount raised at auction is greater than the amount owed in back taxes.
 The Michigan Supreme Court ruled in favor of Rafaeli and found the practice illegal under the Michigan Constitution.
 The practice, which PLF refers to as "home equity theft", is also legal in other states such as Arizona, Illinois as well as Washington D.C.
 PLF has helped pass legislation in Wisconsin, Montana, and North Dakota to end home equity theft.